Storing and Synchronizing Report Server Content With SharePoint Databases

 Database Connections, Permissions, and Logins

 A user who configures a report server or an instance of Windows SharePoint Services or Office SharePoint Server must be a local administrator or a member of the built-in Administrators group on the computer.

-Both the Report Server Web service and Windows service require a database connection to the SharePoint content database, but not to the configuration database.
-Report server integration settings are stored in the configuration databases using the login and permissions that are created for users of the Central Administration tool when Windows SharePoint Services is installed.
+The Report Server service requires a database connection to the SharePoint content database, but not to the configuration database.
+Report server integration settings are stored in the configuration database using the login and permissions that are created for users of the Central Administration tool when Windows SharePoint Services is installed.

-In contrast, both the Report Server Web service and Windows service create, update, and delete items and properties in the SharePoint content database.
-The connection information, login, and database permissions are configured when you specify the trusted accounts in Central Administration.
+In contrast, the Report Server service does create, update, and delete items and properties in the SharePoint content database.
+The connection information, login, and database permissions are configured when you specify the trusted account in Central Administration.

 The Windows SharePoint Services or Office SharePoint Server instance does not add or retrieve data from the report server databases.
 All requests are directed to the report server, which in turn accesses the report server databases using its own connection settings.